1. What is the Holistic Occupational Therapy Community?

 12. Not seeing your question here?

 Become a Free Member of the Holistic OT Community by joining the e-mail list to receive upcoming Holistic OT news and info.
-Connecting with Holistic OTs at the monthly Holistic OT Phone Conversation on the second Tuesday of each month, and on the Holistic Occupational Therapy Facebook Group, Twitter, or LinkedIn.
+Listen to the Holistic OT Conversations and Healing Connections Podcasts, and follow, Holistic Occupational Therapy on social media via Facebook Page, Facebook Group, Twitter, Instagram and LinkedIn.